 Application Requirements for the Building Bridges LSAT Preparation Scholarship.

-For more information on Building Bridges LSAT Preparation Scholarship or to request an application, please contact Kate Snowdon.
+The Scholarships have been awarded for the December 2013 LSAT.
+Please check back after January 1st, 2014 for the updated Building Bridges application.
+For more information on Building Bridges LSAT Preparation Scholarship or to request an application, please contact the Admissions Office.

 Legal Education Awareness Program